AfroDizzzy/Parking-Garage-FE-BE/README.md

 An in-memory array is the "database" for the backend, with abit more a time sqlite would have been used as the in-memory database of choice.
 Naturally this could be extracted further into a stand-alone database given even more time.

 Basic input validation has been include for the input dates, employee id's, note length limit.

-No .env file has been implemnted but the basic scafolding to use it (variables use defaults if no .env value found).

 #### known bugs/issues